Jack Hunt (footballer): Bristol Rovers

 On 17 August 2023, Hunt signed for League One club Bristol Rovers on a two-year deal.
 On 23 September 2023, he scored his first goal for the club with the second in a 4–1 victory over Wigan Athletic, a performance rated 9/10 by local journalists.

 Having failed to make an appearance since suffering a calf muscle tear on 2 November 2024, new manager Iñigo Calderón revealed in January 2025 that Hunt had since returned to full fitness but had fallen out of favour and there was the possibility of him leaving the club before the end of the transfer window.
 On 2 February 2025, he made his first appearance in three months, impressing in a 3–1 victory over Peterborough United.
 Following relegation, he was released at the end of the 2024–25 season.

 In July 2025 he joined Bradford City on trial, including joining the club's training camp in Austria.

 Stockport County

 On 18 November 2025, Hunt joined League One club Stockport County on a short-term deal until January 2026.
+He departed the club upon the expiration of his deal in January.

+Wigan Athletic

+On 2 February 2026, Hunt joined League One side Wigan Athletic on a deal until the end of the season.

+York City

+On 17 July 2026, Hunt signed for EFL League Two club York City.

 Personal life

-Born in Rothwell, England, Hunt said he considered himself a Leeds lad.
+Born in Rothwell, West Yorkshire, England, Hunt said he considered himself a Leeds lad.